sransara/lay-zers/README.md

 # lay-zers
 ## A laser playground for the imaginative
-You get a canvas to plop down *layzers* and see how they interact with each other.
+You get a canvas to plop down *layzers* and see how they interact with each other in an [additive color model](https://en.wikipedia.org/wiki/Additive_color) just like real lasers.

 ### But why?
 Good question.
-The [playground](https://projects.sransara.com/lay-zers/) itself is very unrestrictive and sans objectives. *(1)* It's goal is to **inspire you to imagine your own game** out of *layzers*.
+The [playground](https://lab.sransara.com/lay-zers/) itself is very nonrestrictive and sans objectives.
+*(1)* It's goal is to **inspire you to imagine your own game** out of *layzers*.
 Once you are struck with an amazing game idea with layzers, then *(2)* this codebase should provide the code blocks necessary for **bringing life to your next hit game**.
-The [main codebase](https://github.com/sransara/lay-zers/blob/master/src/main.ts) is extendible but straight forward with just the right amount of abstractions, if I say so myself. *(3)* If nothing else, this project should serve as a an interesting [Pixi.js](https://www.pixijs.com/) demo.
+The [main codebase](https://github.com/sransara/lay-zers/blob/master/src/main.ts) is extendible but straight forward with just the right amount of abstractions, if I say so myself.
+*(3)* If nothing else, this project should serve as a an interesting [Pixi.js](https://www.pixijs.com/) demo.

+For me this was a stepping stone weekend project.
+Some lessons learned were noted [here](https://sransara.com/notes/2020/notes-from-project-lay-zers-v0/).

 ### Live
 https://lab.sransara.com/lay-zers/